lrynek/design-patterns/sfcasts/intro.md

 And, for this challenging task we'll apply 5 new design patterns.

 We'll learn three new *behavioral* patterns, *Command*, *Chain of Responsibility*, and *State*.
 These patterns help organize code into separate classes that can then interact with each other.

-Also, we'll learn about the *Factory* pattern, which is a *creational* pattern.
+We'll also learn about the *Factory* pattern, which is a *creational* pattern.
-These type of patterns are all about helping instantiate objects, as we've already seen with the *builder pattern* in episode one.
+These type of patterns are all about helping create objects, as we've already seen with the *builder pattern* in episode one.
 And, as a bonus we'll cover one of my favorites, the *NullObject* pattern.